The Hubble constant from eight time-delay galaxy lenses: Introduction

 For the redshift-distance relation, thermonuclear supernovae (SNeIa) as standard candles have been the leading method for some time \citep{Sandage06, Freedman12, Riess16, Riess18, Riess19}.
 The uncertainty in this technique is mainly that the intrinsic brightness of SNeIa is difficult to determine, and requires a `distance ladder' for calibration from other distance measurements in the local Universe \citep{Pietrzyski19,Reid19,Freedman19}.
 Distance measurement using gravitational waves has only recently become feasible \citep{LIGOH0} and is especially interesting because no separate calibration is required.
 The period and period derivative (chirp) of a gravitational-wave binary give $1+z$ times the orbital energy of the binary.
 The two gravitational-wave polarisations have amplitudes of orbital energy divided by distance times inclination-dependent factors.
 If both polarisations are measured, inclination and distance both get measured.
 From acoustic oscillations, the CMB results from Planck \citep{Planck18b} and earlier from WMAP \citep[Wilkinson Microwave Anisotropy Probe;][]{WMAP9yr} are the best known, but there are also several measurements of cosmological parameters using a combination of galaxy clustering, weak lensing, baryonic acoustic oscillations, and primordial nucleosynthesis \citep{DES1a, DES1b, Alsing16, Hildebrandt16, SDSS3BAO}.

 Gravitational-lensing time delays present another form of redshift-distance relation, involving multiple distances within one system.
 As lensing time delays are the subject of the present paper, we introduce the basic equation here, in the variational formulation following \cite{Blandford86} with small changes of notation.
-Consider a virtual light ray originating at a source at $\mbf\beta$ on the sky, and at distance $D_S$ from the observer.
-In front of the source, at redshift $z_L$ and distance $D_L$ from the observer, lies a gravitational lens consisting of a thin mass distribution $\Sigma(\mbf\theta)$.
-The virtual ray gets deflected at the lens and reaches the observer from $\mbf\theta$ on the sky.
-The arrival-time surface $t(\mbf\theta)$ of this virtual light ray is
+Consider a virtual light ray originating at a source at $\bm\beta$ on the sky, and at distance $D_S$ from the observer.
+In front of the source, at redshift $z_L$ and distance $D_L$ from the observer, lies a gravitational lens consisting of a thin mass distribution $\Sigma(\bm\theta)$.
+The virtual ray gets deflected at the lens and reaches the observer from $\bm\theta$ on the sky.
+The arrival-time surface $t(\bm\theta)$ of this virtual light ray is

 where $D_{LS}$ is the distance from the lens to the source.
 Although these are all angular-diameter distances, and hence $D_{LS}\neq D_S-D_L$, the distances are still strictly proportional to $c/\Ho$.
 That is, $\Ho^{-1}$ sets the scale of \eqref{td:arrivfull}.
-Real light rays correspond to $\nabla t(\mbf\theta)=0$, namely minima, saddle points, and maxima of $t(\mbf\theta)$, and these are the locations of multiple images.
-If the source varies in time, the differences (or time delays) between $t(\mbf\theta_i)$ at multiple images can be measured.
-For variable sources such as quasars the differences in arrival times are usually of the order several days to a year.
+Real light rays correspond to $\nabla t(\bm\theta)=0$, namely minima, saddle points, and maxima of $t(\bm\theta)$, and these are the locations of multiple images.
+If the source varies in time, the differences (or time delays) between $t(\bm\theta_i)$ at multiple images can be measured.
+For variable sources such as quasars the differences in arrival times are usually of the order several days to a year, but if the lens systems are highly symmetric or have merging triplets, their delays can be well under an hour.
 With accurate measurements of the time delays, it is possible to determine a time scale which is proportional to $\Ho^{-1}$.
 This makes strong gravitational lenses excellent cosmological probes because they enable a determination of \Ho{} completely independent of the cosmic distance ladder.
 Lensing time delays have therefore been the subject of many observational campaigns, the most recent results reported in \cite{Millon20a} and \cite{Millon20b}.